exercism/docs/anatomy/tracks/concepts.md

 ### File: introduction.md

-**Purpose:** - `introduction.md`: provide a brief introduction to a student who has not yet completed the corresponding concept exercise.
+**Purpose:** Provide a brief introduction to a student who has not yet completed the corresponding concept exercise.

 This file is shown if a student has not yet completed the corresponding concept exercise.
 It should provide a brief introduction to the concept.